kutaydemiralay/Autonomous-RC-Car/README.md

-### Simulink 4 Wheel Car Model
+### Simulink Bicylce Car Model

 ROS 2 can work seamlessly with Simulink, treating Simulink as nodes.
-To explore this capability, I implemented a Simulink model of the 4-wheel car dynamics, which also serves as an additional verification tool for the existing Python code.
+To explore this capability, I implemented a Simulink model of the bicycle car dynamics, which also serves as an additional verification tool for the existing Python code.

 ![Simulink_Diagram_4-wheel](Simulink_Diagram_4-wheel.png)
-*Figure:  Simulink diagram of the 4-wheel car model, assuming a constant forward (saturation) velocity.*
+*Figure:  Simulink diagram of the Bicylce car model, assuming a constant forward (saturation) velocity.*

 ![Simulink_X_Y_Psiscope](Simulink_X_Y_Psi_Scope.png)
 *Figure: Scope output from the Simulink diagram above.
 The blue line represents the x position, the yellow line represents the y position, and the red line is the heading angle (yaw, ψ).
 This matches well with the Python plots when the forward velocity is at saturation .*